aihub-dev/share-chat/README.md

   id: string; // unique id for the conversation
   title: string; // title of the conversation (first user prompt)
   avatar: string; // base64 encoded URI of the user's avatar
-  saves: number; // number of times the conversation is saved on ShareGPT
+  saves: number; // number of times the conversation is saved on AIHub
-  comments: number; // number of comments the conversation has on ShareGPT
+  comments: number; // number of comments the conversation has on AIHub
-  views: number; // number of times the conversation has been viewed on ShareGPT
+  views: number; // number of times the conversation has been viewed on AIHub
   createdAt: Date; // timestamp when the conversation was creataed }
 [];